jagottsicher/breakthrough/docs/whitepaper.md

 Supporters and companions wanted breakthrough can be a great project for learning about systems programming, for teaching and sharing knowledge, or for passing on experience as an advanced developer to aspiring systems programmers.

-Should the development of the project breakthrough gain a foothold and the idea for a POSIX-compatible TUI finds acceptance in the community, hopefully independent system programmers or those employed by large enterprises will take notice of breakthrough and take on the development.
+Should the development of the project breakthrough gain a foothold and the idea for a (mostly) POSIX-compliant TUI finds acceptance in the community, hopefully independent system programmers or those employed by large enterprises will take notice of breakthrough and take on the development.
 It would be a great success and achievement to bring programmers and developers of different quality together and to see them working self-motivated and with enthusiasm on a project.

 #### Tools/requirements

-By default, breakthrough should be basically POSIX compatible, but with various additional modes for more color, better display options / extended character set / more special characters / offer different color variants / color schemes.
+By default, breakthrough should be basically (mostly) POSIX-compliant, but with various additional modes for more color, better display options / extended character set / more special characters / offer different color variants / color schemes.

-So you should use breakthrough with as in the fully POSIX-compatible default version with
+So you should use breakthrough with as in the (mostly) POSIX-compliant default version with

 ```console
 foo@bar:~$ breaktrough